OHS regulations consultation

 - worksites with 5 to 19 workers to have a worker health and safety representative

-Before the OHS Act takes effect, specific rules need to be developed and added to the OHS regulations regarding:
+Before the OHS Act takes effect, Albertans had an opportunity to share their ideas on specific rules that need to be developed and added to the OHS regulations regarding:

 - harassment and violence in the workplace